-Performance r neasures 2019/20 result 2020/21 target 2020/21 result Rating Explanation from Council's system ather sewage overflows expressed per 1000 o that sewage system.
-1.7 Less than or equal to 3 1.8 Target met. the time that Coun receives notification 34 minutes Less than or equal to 1 hour (60 minutes) 41 minutes Target met or other fault in its sewage system, the following median response times measured: Resolution time: from the time that Council receives notification to the time that service personnel confirm resolution of the blockage or other fault 123 minutes Less than or equal to 4 hours (240 minutes) 143 minutes Target met.
+Performance measures 2019/20 result 2020/21 target 2020/21 result Rating Explanation The number of dry weather sewage overflows from Council's system expressed per 1000 sewage connections to that sewage system.
+1.7 Less than or equal to 3 1.8 Target met.
+Where Council attends to sewage overflows resulting from a blockage Attendance time: from the time that Council receives notification to the time that service personnel reach the site 34 minutes Less than or equal to 1 hour (60 minutes) 41 minutes Target met or other fault in its sewage system, the following median response times measured: Resolution time: from the time that Council receives notification to the time that service personnel confirm resolution of the blockage or other fault 123 minutes Less than or equal to 4 hours (240 minutes) 143 minutes Target met.

-Sewage odour The total number of complaints received by Council about any of the following Sewage system faults 9.5 per 1,000 8.1 per 1,000 connections Sewage system blockages Less than or equal to 10 per 1,000 Target met. (expressed per 1,000 connections to the sewage system): Council's response to issues with its sewage system connections connections CONTRECTIONS Council's level of compliance with resource consents for discharge from its wastewater system, measured by the number of: Abatement notices 0 Equal or less than 2 0 No Abatement Notices were issued during the period.
+The total number of complaints received by Council about any of the following (expressed per 1,000 Sewage odour Less than or equal to 10 per 1,000 connections 8.1 per 1,000 connections Target met.
+Sewage system faults Sewage system blockages 9.5 per 1,000 connections connections to the sewage system): Council's response to issues with its sewage system Council's level of compliance with resource consents for discharge from its wastewater system, measured by the number of: Abatement notices 0 Equal or less than 2 0 No Abatement Notices were issued during the period.
 As at 30 June 2021, there were two active Abatement Notices (Meremere and Te Kauwhata).
 The Meremere Abatement Notice is now technically resolved as the new consent allows for elevated levels of suspended solids for the next year until the new plant being built is commissioned.
-A mid Waikato Servicing Strategy was completed Infringement notices Enforcement orders Convictions 0 0 0 Target met
+A mid Waikato Servicing Strategy was completed Infringement notices Enforcement orders and solutions for Te Kauwhata identified.
+Once implemented, the plant upgrade solution will resolve the non- compliances.
+Consultation with stakeholders will determine the discharge location.
+Convictions 0 0 0 Target met

-\Reporting against these measures is based on times provided by the contractor for attendance and resolution.
+Reporting against these measures is based on times provided by the contractor for attendance and resolution.
 Through the auditing process for the 2019/20 Annual Report, the Council became aware the supporting documentation underpinning the recording of performance against these measures was unable to be relied on to confirm the results.
 In the second half of 2020/21 the Council in conjunction with the contractor Watercare Services Limited put in place interim measures to provide supporting documentation, and commenced planning the implementation of a fully integrated customer service request system.
 The interim measures taken in the second half of 2020/21 show improvement in the recording of performance and this data was able to be confirmed.
 The accuracy of the times shown for attendance and resolution for the first half of 2021/21 was not and cannot be independently verified.
 Interrogation of GPS tracking systems has indicated the performance against these measures for the full 2020/21 year is a reasonable reflection of the actual result.